Access to Degree Studies

 Stirling is a place where potential and enthusiasm – not background – is valued.
 We want to help you realise your potential and our Access to Degree Studies course is the perfect place to start.

-The course has three pathways, which can lead onto a wide variety of degrees:
+The course has three pathways, which can lead into a wide variety of degrees:

-See the section further down the page for more information on these pathways.
+See below for more information on these pathways.

-Most students who successfully complete the Access to Degree course are highly successful at their undergraduate studies, often staying with us after they have graduated to study postgraduate courses.
-We even have former students teaching on our courses as lecturers.
-Dr Paul McMenemy started on our Access course and has been a member of the research staff within Mathematics.
+Most students who successfully complete the Access to Degree course are highly successful at their undergraduate studies.
+Many stay at Stirling to study postgraduate courses.
+We even have former students now working as lecturers at the University, such as Dr Paul McMenemy who is now a lecturer in computing science at Stirling.

 Science students can go on to study any of our degrees in the Faculty of Natural Sciences, including:

 - Environmental or Conservation based degrees